 I get often get asked this question when I’m running my NLP and Hypnosis trainings around the world.
 The simple and most ‘chunked up’ answer is that they are the same, but have differences.
 In fact, some of the NLP you see and hear has come from modelling hypnosis techniques and then having the desire to find out how to get similar results with clients, yet with eyes open.

-In NLP you will be (mostly unless using the Milton Model or Quantum Linguistics), using very specific language that gives you access to the deeper mind.
-Then, having access to the ‘control panel’ that encodes the clients reality of what they like, dislike and believe.
+In NLP you will be (mostly unless using the Milton Model or Quantum Linguistics), to gain access to the deeper mind.
+Then, having access to the ‘control panel’ that encodes the clients reality of what they like, dislike and believe, make the changes.
 In that way, with NLP, you can have a client reproduce the experience of a phobia in a way that allows the Practitioner to know exactly how the phobia is put together piece by piece (the exact strategy).
 This can all be done in NLP with the clients eyes open and them feeling fairly normal.
 But the practitioner will have direct access to the subconscious mind, therefore the client must, by default, be in a medium trance at least.

 In hypnosis, my clients eyes may be closed and they will be aware of a different state of relaxation.
 I will be relaxing my client with words like “you may find your mind floating away like clouds on a windy day” or, even more abstractly “perhaps your unconscious mind can find the learnings, which will allow this issue to re-evaluate itself”.
 Either way, the client has to use the facility of the unconscious mind and the art of that, to make sense of the suggestions, coupled with a physical sensation of relaxation.

 So what is the same?

 So that’s where hypnosis and NLP meet and also where they can be separate.
-Either way, I use both in every session with clients, whether on a corporate training or in a therapy session.
+Either way, I use both in every session with clients, whether on a corporate training or in therapy sessions.